 - plus a podcast documenting our journey from the beginning, with lots of interviews from parents and professionals who I found helpful.

 Below you will find a video to tell you more about the program, and some reviews from program members.
-I will be posting a page with answers to the FAQs soon.
 If you have any more questions, please feel free to contact us at [email protected] and we’ll get back to you as soon as possible.

 Thanks for listening to our story, and I hope for you a similar story of healing in your own family.